Get the Glossary

 Keeping a tight(ish) schedule

-Even with many schools providing structured e-learning for students, it’s difficult for children and their families to maintain a schedule and adjust to learning differently.
 If you’ve found it tough to keep your kids on track, check out some of these options and resources:

 • Create your own family schedule.
 A schedule that’s unique to your own family’s needs will work much better than a generic one.
 But don’t be afraid to use any examples you find — they’ll give you a framework you can then adjust to your needs.
 This widely shared block example provides a great base for structuring the day.